-What are the possible side effects of fluocinolone topical (Synalar)?
+What are the possible side effects of fluocinolone topical?

 Common side effects may include:

-- blisters, pimples, or crusting of treated skin;
+- white or "pruned" appearance of the skin;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.